milk-T-chi/CamoNet/README.md

-This repository provides the official TensorFlow implementation of the paper:
+**CamoNet: On-Device Neural Network Adaptation With Zero Interaction and Unlabeled Data for Diverse Edge Environments**

-"CamoNet: On-Device Neural Network Adaptation With Zero Interaction and Unlabeled Data for Diverse Edge Environments" https://ieeexplore.ieee.org/document/10522944
+This repository provides the official TensorFlow implementation of the paper: "CamoNet: On-Device Neural Network Adaptation With Zero Interaction and Unlabeled Data for Diverse Edge Environments" https://ieeexplore.ieee.org/document/10522944

 The project includes the on-device training and evaluation pipeline reported in the paper.